Ahmad-Zeid/ClinikitApp/README.md

 The final hidden test result is **0.695 ROC-AUC** and **0.372 PR-AUC**.
 These are moderate results, not production-ready claims.

+### Why the score is moderate — and why that is the right answer

+`ml/ceiling_check.py` exists to answer "could a better model do better?"
+It cannot: every candidate lands between 0.67 and 0.70.
+More tellingly, **three of the ten columns score 0.702 while all ten score 0.700** — the other seven add nothing measurable.

+The limit is the data, not the model.
+Most of why someone misses an appointment — the car would not start, the child got sick — was never recorded, and no algorithm recovers information that was never collected.
+Published no-show models on real hospital data typically reach 0.70–0.75, so this is roughly where the problem sits.

+Full reasoning, written from first principles: `ml/EXPLAINED.md`.

 ### Metrics